Dahkenangnon/flutter_feathersjs.dart/docs/src/guide/authentication.md

 ## Rest only

 You can for testing purpose only authenticate the rest client by doing the following.
-Note that when you use an other stratagy different from email/pass strategy, you must configure it on your server.
+Note that when you use an other stratagy different from email/pass strategy a.k.a `local strategy`, you must configure it on your server.

 ```dart
     try {
       var user = await flutterFeathersjs.rest.authenticate(
           userName: "dah.kenangnon@flutter_feathersjs.com",
       password: "flutter_feathersjs");

       //TODO: Authentication is Ok, save user in local storage

     } on FeatherJsError catch (e) {